Search for a rare disease

 Mandibulofacial dysostosis-microcephaly syndrome is a rare genetic multiple malformation disorder characterized by malar and mandibular hypoplasia, microcephaly, ear malformations with associated conductive hearing loss, distinctive facial dysmorphism, developmental delay, and intellectual disability.

 MFDM has a wide range of manifestations.
 Affected patients have malar and mandibular hypoplasia, sometimes with upper airway compromise at birth.
-Congenital or postnatal-onset microcephaly is found in 90% of patients (rarely associated with epilepsy).
+Congenital or postnatal-onset microcephaly is found in 90 % of patients (rarely associated with epilepsy).
 Microcephaly is congenital in two thirds of patients and secondary (postnatal) in about one third.
-Patients also have preauricular skin tags, microtia or malformations of the pinna, auditory canal, and/or the middle ear (ossicles and semi-circular canals) causing hearing loss (HL) in more than 70% of cases.
-HL is generally conductive (about 80% of patients) and occasionally sensorineural or mixed.
+Patients also have preauricular skin tags, microtia or malformations of the pinna, auditory canal, and/or the middle ear (ossicles and semi-circular canals) causing hearing loss (HL) in more than 70 % of cases.
+HL is generally conductive (about 80 % of patients) and occasionally sensorineural or mixed.
 Esophageal atresia or tracheo-esophageal fistula is also found occasionally.
 MFDM also includes a distinctive facial appearance with metopic ridge, up- or down-slanting palpebral fissures, prominent glabella, broad nasal bridge, bulbous nasal tip, and everted lower lip.
-Associated craniofacial malformations may include cleft palate, choanal atresia (see these terms) and facial asymmetry.
-Short stature is found in about 30% of patients.
+Associated craniofacial malformations may include cleft palate, choanal atresia and facial asymmetry.
+Short stature is found in about 30 % of patients.
 Mild to severe developmental delay is very common and includes delayed walking and speech.
 Almost all affected individuals have intellectual disability that is mostly mild or moderate, and sometimes severe.
-Other major extracranial malformations may also be found and include congenital heart malformations (e.g. atrial and ventricular septal defects, tetralogy of Fallot, patent arterial duct, and aortic arch defects; see these terms), cryptorchidism, clinodactyly, and thumb abnormalities.
+Other major extracranial malformations may also be found and include congenital heart malformations (e.g. atrial and ventricular septal defects, tetralogy of Fallot, patent arterial duct, and aortic arch defects), cryptorchidism, clinodactyly, and thumb abnormalities.

 The diagnosis can be challenging but is generally based on the constellation of clinical manifestations and confirmed by molecular genetic testing revealing a mutation in the EFTUD2 gene.

-The differential diagnosis includes Treacher-Collins, Nager and CHARGE syndromes as well as postaxial acrofacial dysostosis (see these terms).
+The differential diagnosis includes Treacher-Collins, Nager and CHARGE syndromes, as well as postaxial acrofacial dysostosis.